|

 to the MDT.
 Several synths work well.
 Our favorite sound module

-here for details on the incredible TURBO VL.
+here for details on these sounds.
+Of

 course there are many other synths and samplers will work if